edwardoughton/pytal/README.md

 </p>

-The aim of achieving universal broadband is highly important for economic development, therefore `pytal` helps to quantify the social cost for this target using different technologies for different user capacities (up to 25, 200 or 400 Mbps).
+The aim of achieving universal broadband is highly important for economic development, therefore `pytal` helps to quantify the social cost for this target given different user capacities (up to 25, 200 or 400 Mbps).

 ## Example technology costs for representative countries
 <p align="center">
   <img src="/figures/baseline_tech_country_costs.png" />
 </p>

 Global estimates for 4G and 5G roll-out
 =======================================

-Once different strategies have been modeled for representative countries, the results can be scaled to provide global estimates.
-This allows researchers to understand the costs for each country, or by country income group.
-In the figure below we repor
+Once different strategies have been modeled for representative countries, the results can be scaled within each country cluster to provide global cost estimates.
+This allows researchers to understand the required investment for each country, or by each country income group.

 ## Global costs by income group
 <p align="center">